KayZou/NativeExpense/README.md

 A ```simple``` React Native App that lets users register their expenses, a ```personal finance``` mobile app!

-The data now is stored only within the program memory, the backend are in the upcoming tasks.
+The data now is stored in a Firebase database!

 ![image](https://github.com/KayZou/NativeExpense/assets/82322986/d756e188-3c56-4fb2-8da5-47a0034ee6b2)